 - The address of your organization’s offices.

 Your member may already know how to access your team, but there’s no harm in going over these basic details once more.
 Plus, including a note that questions are welcome will make your members feel more comfortable speaking to your staff (and reminding members that your organization is accessible is never a bad thing!).
+And for the long-run, consider creating a member login portal on your website — so members can access information and stay engaged, without having to contact you.

 To sum it up: Provide contact information for your team should members need to follow up with your renewal letter in person, over the phone, or via email.